Login

 3. Set the “# Periods” to 1.

 • Note: Since the number of periods is 1, you will not be able to set a frequency.
-If a frequency is entered, it will be cleared when you leave the row.
+If you enter a frequency, it will be cleared when you leave the row.

 1. Click row 2 of the cash‑flow input area.
 Select Deposit for the “Series”.